efletche/USSdocs.md/SSworkflow/ss-file-structure.md

 11. Control.ss_new:  Updated version of the control file with final parameter values replacing the Init parameter values.
 12. Starter.ss_new:  New version of the starter file with annotations
 13. Forecast.ss_new:  New version of the forecast file with annotations.
-14. REBUILD.DAT:  Output formatted for direct input to Andre Puntís rebuilding analysis package.
+14. REBUILD.DAT:  Output formatted for direct input to Andre Punt‚Äôs rebuilding analysis package.
 Cumulative output is output to REBUILD.SS (useful when doing MCMC or profiles).

 ## Auxiliary Excel Files